Ensembl/nextflow_modules/README.md

 	nf-core modules create tool/subtool --author '@ensembl-dev' --label process_low --meta
 	```

-	> _Note:_ Module names must only contain lowercase letters and not duplicated.
+	> _Note:_ Module names must only contain lowercase letters and we must not use the same name for another module.
 Names with non-lowercase letters (e.g., database/db-factory) will automatically be converted (e.g., database/dbfactory).

 3. Add Module Testing